CCN family member 5

-WNT1-inducible-signaling pathway protein 2, or WISP-2 (also named CCN5) is a matricellular protein that in humans is encoded by the WISP2 gene.
+CCN family member 5, also known as WNT1-inducible-signaling pathway protein 2 (WISP-2), is a matricellular protein that in humans is encoded by the CCN5 gene.

 Function

 The CCN family of proteins regulates diverse cellular functions, including cell adhesion, migration, proliferation, differentiation.

 Structure

 WISP-2 is a member of the CCN family (CCN intercellular signaling protein) of secreted, extracellular matrix (ECM)-associated signaling matricellular proteins.
 The CCN acronym is derived from the first three members of the family identified, namely CYR61 (CCN1), CTGF (connective tissue growth factor, or CCN2), and NOV.
 These proteins, together with WISP1/CCN4, WISP2 (CCN5, this gene), and WISP3 (CCN6) comprise the six-member CCN family in vertebrates.
 CCN proteins characteristically contain an N-terminal secretory signal peptide followed by four structurally distinct domains with homologies to insulin-like growth factor binding protein (IGFBP), von Willebrand type C repeats (vWC), thrombospondin type 1 repeat (TSR), and a cysteine knot motif within the C-terminal (CT) domain.
 However, WISP-2 is unique among this family of proteins by lacking precisely the CT domain.